 This week I updated the instructions for my Reversible Shoulder Bag pattern I first posted in August and I created a photo tutorial (below).
 I love how this bag is both casual and streamlined at the same time.
 It's put together with only four pieces of fabric and should be easy enough for an advanced beginner to complete.
 The finished size is 27 inches tall and 35 inches around.

 To download the instructions and pdf pattern submit your email below.
-After you click submit, you'll see a link to the pdf in place of the submission form.
 Your email address will never be sold or spammed.
 You will however receive updates on new pattern releases.
 Yay!

 Step 1: Create your pattern.
 Use the diagram in the pdf instructions to draw the pattern on large paper.
 Or, print the pattern from the tiled pdf to download the tiled pattern.
 Assemble the pattern.